Sunday, 22 December 2024

 Digital Domain is investing US$26 million in a Hong Kong R&D centre for advanced visual effects and AI video production, boosting tech innovation.

 By the end of 2029, Digital Domain plans to invest HK$204 million (US$26 million) in this R&D centre.
-This investment aims to expand the company’s professional team and further its technological capabilities.
+This aims to expand the company’s professional team and further its technological capabilities.
 At the launch ceremony held on Wednesday at the Hong Kong Science and Technology Parks Corp., Daniel Seah, acting chairman and chief executive of Digital Domain, shared the company’s ambitious plans.

 “Our new R&D centre will focus on developing virtual humans powered by AI and their application in service-oriented environments,” said Seah.
 The centre will also explore advancements in AI video production technology.